Online Child Development Courses for Credit

 You can also find free child development training online that does not result in a child development certificate or credit.
 These free online child development classes are offered by various universities and cover topics like psychology and intellectual development.
 Some of your options for child growth and development online courses are outlined below.

 Johns Hopkins University

-- Child Health and Development focuses on social, cognitive and emotional development in children.
+- Child Health and Development focuses on social, cognitive, and emotional development in children.
 The course looks at assessment tools, as well as the role of intervention programs in proper child development.
-Lecture materials cover areas such the framework of language in early development, physical growth and neurodevelopment during the first ten years, and the emergence of self-regulation in children.
+Lecture materials cover areas such as the framework of language in early development, physical growth, and neurodevelopment during the first ten years, as well as the emergence of self-regulation in children.

 Massachusetts Institute of Technology

-- Introduction to Psychology explores the link between how the mind works and human nature.
-A number of lectures videos are available, including one on child development.
+- Introduction to Psychology explores the link between human nature and how the mind works.
+A number of lecture videos are available, including one on child development.
 Included in this video are discussions about how babies learn, the stages of development known as sensorimotor and preoperational, and mind theory.
 Other videos in the course cover brain structure, consciousness, memory, language, personality, and other topics.
 Examinations, with the answers and explanations provided, are included among the other available course material.

 - Infant and Early Childhood Cognition focuses on how very young children learn and gain an understanding of their immediate world.
 Students will be able to download learning materials, including lecture notes, that highlight aspects of child development, such as imagination, object individuation, and baby talk.
 Studies can be reinforced by course readings and assignments.

 The Open University

 - Early Development focuses on the early stages of a single life cycle.
 Students learn about human conception as it was perceived historically, and study conception and development on a cellular level.
 The course also includes discussions on contraception, fertilization, pregnancy, and how the sex of a child may be determined.